xinoxan/sass_grid_style_guide/README.md

-A simple and responsive style guide using SASS and Flexbox based on BEM syntax classes providing a micro-framework and style guide.
+A simple and responsive style guide using SASS and Flexbox based on BEM syntax classes providing a micro-framework for prototyping.